marcusjensen15/capstone-personal-site-blog/README.md

     - "/blog" -> Blog
     - "/admin" -> (some sort of admin side where I can add blog posts)
     - "/codingblog/:id" -> need to figure out how to do dynamic routes

+    ## Timetable (3/6/2020)
+      - 945am: meeting with director of talent for software company
+      - 12pm: meeting with contact for potential job

 ## Application Component Structure (2/28/2020)
                         App.js